This is the fifth part of the series Buying a Los Angeles home.

 The actual negotiation of the offer is addressed in Part 6.

-We are no longer in a buyers’ market in many parts of Los Angeles.
-New inventory is low and when something good comes on the market in a good area chances are you are not going to be the only person making an offer.
+In a sellers’ market new inventory is low and when something good comes on the market in a good area chances are you are not going to be the only person making an offer.
 Assuming that you are ready to go with your pre-approval letter from a lender, how do you make sure yours is the winning one?
 Here is where your Realtor® will help you.
 For the examples below we are going to assume that all the competing offers are from buyers requiring a loan.
-It is often difficult to compete with all-cash buyers.
-Also you will know that others are involved in negotiations by the counter-offer you received which divulges that fact:
+It is often difficult to compete with all-cash buyers, however here are some tips on how to compete with a cash buyer.
+You will know that others are involved in negotiations by the counter-offer you received which divulges that fact:

 - Your Realtor® will know how well the home is priced by having compared it with recent sales in the immediate area.